-- Influenza: Record of having received one dose of the influenza immunization preceding matriculation and provide proof of having received an influenza immunization annually while enrolled in the program.
+- Influenza: Record of having received one dose of the influenza immunization preceding matriculation and provide proof of having received an influenza immunization annually no later than October 1 of each year while enrolled in the program.

-- Tuberculosis skin test (TST) or Interferon-Gamma Release Assays (IGRA-TB blood test): Must be completed within the four months preceding the first day of classes.
+- Tuberculosis skin test (TST) or Interferon-Gamma Release Assays (IGRA-TB blood test): A two-step TST or alternatively an IGRA must be completed within the four months preceding the first day of classes.
 BCG vaccination does not prevent testing.
 For students who have received the BCG vaccine, an IGRA, either QuantiFERON TB Gold (QFT-G) or T-Spot, is preferred.
-If TST or IGRA is positive, or if you have a history of previous positive TB testing, a negative chest x-ray is required within the four months preceding the first day of classes.
+If TST or IGRA is positive, or if you have a history of previous positive TB testing, an infectious disease clearance and a negative chest x-ray is required within the four months preceding the first day of classes.
 If you are allergic to TB testing, you must have a chest x-ray.
 If a student has recently received a live virus vaccine, TB testing should be delayed for four weeks.

 It is recommended that students enrolled in the PA Program consider the following additional vaccines: Meningococcal and Hepatitis A.